 Re-arrest is defined as any arrest reported in the Virginia State Police (VSP) criminal history database for a felony or misdemeanor offense, including supervision violations, within the specified time period after release.
 Local ordinance violations, such as non-criminal speeding, are not considered re-arrests.
-Re-arrests are reported on VSP criminal history database without delay.
+Rearrests are reported on VSP criminal history database without delay.
 Therefore, this measure is immediately available.
 However, re-arrest is not necessarily indicative of new criminal behavior but is an indicator of interaction with law enforcement.
 Some re-arrests will lead to findings of not guilty or charges being dismissed.
 The re-arrest rates in the table below only account for offenses that occured after an inmate's release date.

 The highest rates of re-arrest at the 18 and 24-month follow-up periods occurred with the FY2018 release cohort.
-The FY2019 release cohort has the highest re-arrest rates at the six and 12-month follow up periods.
-The FY2020 release cohort has the lowest re-arrest rate at the 36-month follow-up period.
-The FY2021 release cohort has the lowest re-arrest rate at the 36-month follow-up periods.
+The FY2019 release cohort has the lowest re-arrest rate at the 36-month follow-up period but the highest re-arrest rate at the six and 12-month follow-up periods.
+The FY2021 release cohort has the lowest re-arrest rate for the six, 12, and 18-month follow-up periods.
 Lower re-arrest rates in later years are likely a result of the COVID-19 pandemic.
-FY2022 is trending upwards from FY2020 re-arrest rates which may indicate a return to pre-pandemic patterns.